galaxyproject/galaxy-hub/src/blog/2020-08-10k-pubs/index.md

 Many public Galaxy platforms are *[tool publishing](/src/use/#tool-publishing)* platforms.
 These platforms make a lab's tools easily accessible to researchers via a web interface (Galaxy).
 These labs often also make their tools available as command line tools that can be locally installed.
 The challenge is that both the Galaxy platform with the tools, and the command line tools often have the same base citation.

-Blindly counting any publication that references these papers would result in overcounting papers, and include a large number of irrelevant papers in the Galaxy pub library, thus greatly reducing the value of the library.
+Blindly counting any publication that references these papers would result in over-counting papers, and include a large number of irrelevant papers in the Galaxy pub library, thus greatly reducing the value of the library.

 **Annotation would not be possible**

 The tags (see below) add significant value to the library.
 With them we can track trends over time, and identify, for instance, papers about using Galaxy in education.
-Without them, we have pubss per year and that's it.
+Without them, we have pubs per year and that's it.

 **This is how we discover a lot of cool work by the community**